jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.WriterDesign.md

 The following use cases are considered:

-* Take a decoded trace line (verbose or non-verbose) and write, where possible, as a verbose message.
+- Take a decoded trace line (verbose or non-verbose) and write, where possible, as a verbose message.
-* Data will be taken from the trace line and serialized to a temporary buffer, which is then written.
+- Data will be taken from the trace line and serialized to a temporary buffer, which is then written.
 The buffer is fixed, up to 64kB.
 A trace line would result in a single write call to the stream.
-* Arguments as provided by the DLT Trace Decoeder should be supported.
+- Arguments as provided by the DLT Trace Decoder should be supported.
-* It should be possible to extend functionality based on custom arguments.
+- It should be possible to extend functionality based on custom arguments.

 ## 2. Design for the Writer